vbookshelf/W2H-Web-2-Home/README.md

 With w2h, your computer uses a simple polling method to receive messages and instructions from you via a website:

 - Checking the Mailbox: Every few seconds, your computer steps outside (by sending an outgoing request) to check your website to see if you've sent any messages, commands or files via your website.
+In other words, when you issue an instruction via your website, the instruction does not immediately go to your home server.
+It waits until your home server calls in and collects the instruction.

 - Dropping Off Updates: While it's checking the mailbox, your computer can also leave a status report or update inside the mailbox so your web interface knows what the status is at your home.